 Introduction

 Ulcerative colitis (UC) is a chronic inflammatory disease with an uncertain etiology.
-The pathophysiology is thought to involve altered and exaggerated inflammatory response to commensal bacteria in genetically predisposed individuals.1 An increasing number of the population is affected by UC and the prevalence is highest in North America and Northern Europe.
-For example, in Finland the yearly incidence is over 25/100 000 and growing.2 The symptoms of UC include bloody diarrea and abdominal gramps.
-The risk of colon cancer exceeds that of general population and a lifelong risk of colectomy remain elevated despite the new immune response targeting treatment options.3 The patients with UC show reduced quality of life compared to general population even if the disease is quiescent.4
+The pathophysiology is thought to involve an altered and exaggerated inflammatory response to commensal bacteria in genetically predisposed individuals.1 An increasing number of the population is affected by UC, and the prevalence is highest in North America and Northern Europe.
+For example, in Finland, the yearly incidence is over 25/100,000 and growing.2 The symptoms of UC include bloody diarrhea and abdominal gramps.
+The risk of colon cancer exceeds that of the general population, and the lifelong risk of colectomy remains elevated despite the new immune response targeting treatment options.3 Patients with UC show reduced quality of life compared to the general population even if the disease is quiescent.4

-Ulcerative colitis is associated with decreased gut microbial diversity and stability, as well as altered microbiota composition and function.5 In conditions such as Clostridioides difficile infection and irritable bowel syndrome (IBS) fecal microbiota transplantation (FMT) has been shown to alter the patients gut microbiota in long term to resemble that of the healthy donors.6-8 During the last decade FMT has become a recommended treatment option for recurrent C. difficile infection (rCDI).9 With an optimal protocol the efficacy of FMT for rCDI exceeds 90%.10 11 On this basis it is worthwhile to investigate FMT also in UC patients.
+Ulcerative colitis is associated with decreased gut microbial diversity and stability, as well as altered microbiota composition and function.5 In conditions such as Clostridioides difficile infection and irritable bowel syndrome (IBS), fecal microbiota transplantation (FMT) has been shown to alter the patients’ gut microbiota in the long term to resemble that of healthy donors.6-8 During the last decade, FMT has become a recommended treatment option for recurrent C. difficile infection (rCDI).9 The efficacy of FMT for rCDI exceeds 90% using an optimal protocol.10 11 On this basis, it is worthwhile to investigate FMT in UC patients.

-FMT has shown promising efficacy for active UC in placebo-controlled trials, although the methodology has varied between the studies.12-15 Repetitious FMTs has been the most frequently applied approach among these studies, otherwise, the applied treatment protocols have been diverse.
-Some studies have applied a multidonor-approach and prepared each transplant from feces of multiple donors.14 15 Anaerobic conditions for manufacturing the fecal transplant has been investigated with good results15, as well as, administering a transplant to each patient as many as 40 times.14 One study showed a clear difference in the efficacy between donors as transplants from one donor were more effective than the transplants from the other five donors.13
+FMT has shown promising efficacy for active UC in placebo-controlled trials, although the methodology has varied between the studies.12-15 Repetitious FMTs have been the most frequently applied approach among these studies while the applied treatment protocols have been diverse otherwise.
+Some studies have applied a multi-donor approach and prepared each transplant from the feces of multiple donors.14 15 Anaerobic conditions for manufacturing the fecal transplant have been investigated with good results15, as well as administering a transplant to each patient as many as 40 times.14 One study showed a clear difference in the efficacy between donors, as transplants from one donor were more effective than the transplants from the other five donors.13

-A recent randomized placebo-controlled trial from India investigated the efficacy of FMT in maintenance of remission of UC.16 In this study FMT prevented relapses, however, here the transplant was administered in bimonthly colonoscopies making the implementation of the applied protocol very laborious in clinical practice.
-Also, the study population were primary responders to FMT treatment, thus, the patients of the trial were a highly selective group.
+A recent randomized placebo-controlled trial from India investigated the efficacy of FMT in the maintenance of UC remission.16 In this study, FMT prevented relapses through the administration of transplants during bimonthly colonoscopies, making the implementation of the applied protocol very laborious in clinical practice.
+Additionally, the study population consisted of primary responders to FMT treatment; thus, the patients in the trial were a highly selective group.

 Given that a single FMT alters the gut microbiota for the long term in rCDI 6 as well as in IBS patients, 8 we aimed to investigate the efficacy of a single FMT via colonoscopy to maintain remission in UC patients.
-Also, we aimed to investigate the potential differences in the quality of life, fecal calprotectin and blood chemistry (blood count, liver enzymes, creatinine and C-reactive protein) as well as endoscopic findings during the 12 months follow-up period.
+Additionally, we aimed to investigate the potential differences in the quality of life, fecal calprotectin, and blood chemistry (blood count, liver enzymes, creatinine, and C-reactive protein), as well as endoscopic findings during the 12-month follow-up period.

 Materials and methods